CMIP-Data-Request/CMIP7_DReq_Software/README_NEW.md

 **1. CMIP7_data_request_api_config**

-This is for configuring of the CLI.
-It has already been presented in [Configuration](#configuration) section, but  user may find here some additional details like the complete list of config parameters.
+This is for configuring of the CLI, which has already been presented in the [configuration section](#configuration).
+Here we provide some additional details like the complete list of config parameters.

-First time it is called, it genarates a default configuration file on your HOME directory.
+First time it is called, it generates a default configuration file in your HOME directory.

 `CMIP7_data_request_api_config`